ParthKachariya/TensorFlowLite_Custom_ObjectDetection/README.md

-# Upfeat Android Engineer Coding Test 2023
+# TensorFlow Lite Custom Object Detection Coding Test
-This document provides essential information about the Android Engineer Coding Test for Upfeat's Android Engineer position.
+This document provides essential information about the Android Coding Test from upfeat.

 # App Description
-This Android application is designed to demonstrate image classification using a custom bounding box, as well as saving snapshots to the device's storage.
-The app offers unique colors for each category's bounding box in every session.
+The purpose of this Android application is to show how to classify images using a personalized bounding box and store screenshots to the device's storage.
+Every session, the application provides different colors for the enclosing box of each category.

 # Steps to Build and Run the App
+Note: TensorFlow Lite is best practiced on a Physical Device, In my case I used OnePlus 3 running Android 9.0.

 To build and run the app, follow these steps:

 1) Open Android Studio.
 2) Import the project into Android Studio.
-3) Choose a suitable emulator or device.
+3) Choose a device.
 4) Click the "Run" button.

-Please note that the snapshots captured by the app will be saved in either the Internal Storage/Pictures/TFLiteDetect or Internal Storage/TFLiteDetect directory, depending on the device's operating system version.
+Please be aware that, depending on the operating system version of the device, the snapshots taken by the program will be saved in either the Internal Storage/Pictures/TFLiteDetect or Internal Storage/TFLiteDetect directory.

 # Assumptions Made
 While developing this app, the following assumptions were made:

-1) Suitable Conditions for Image Classification: The app assumes optimal lighting conditions and good camera quality to achieve accurate image classification.
+1) Appropriate Lighting and Camera Quality: In order to achieve precise image classification, the program makes the assumption that the lighting and camera quality are ideal.

-2) Minimum SDK Version: The app has a minimum SDK version of 21, meaning it is compatible with Android devices running Android 5.0 (Lollipop) and above.
+2) Minimum SDK Version: Android 5.0 (Lollipop) and later Android smartphones can use the app because it has a minimum SDK version of 21.

 # Challenges Faced and Their Solutions
-During the development of the app, there were no significant challenges encountered.
-However, ensuring smooth and lag-free performance was a priority.
-This was achieved by implementing the following strategies:
+There were no major obstacles to overcome in the course of developing the software.
+But maintaining lag-free and seamless performance was crucial.
+The following tactics were used to accomplish this:

-1) Use of LiveData: LiveData is employed to ensure that data is observed and updated in real-time, enhancing the user experience.
+1) LiveData: By ensuring that data is monitored and updated in real-time, live data is used to improve user experience.

-2) Use of Coroutines: Coroutines are used for managing asynchronous operations, allowing the app to perform background tasks efficiently without blocking the main thread.
+2) Coroutines: Coroutines are used to manage asynchronous operations, which frees up the main thread to perform background tasks effectively.

-3) Minimal Approach: The app was designed with a minimalistic approach to maintain a lightweight and responsive user interface.
+3) UI Changes: The app was designed keeping functionality as a priority without major UI changes.

 # APK Destination
-can find released apk under the --> app/release
+Located under the --> app/release

-Overall, the app provides the functionalities as described in the test instructions.
-Users can experience image classification with unique bounding box colors and save snapshots seamlessly.
+All things considered, the app offers the features outlined in the test guidelines.
+Users can effortlessly save snapshots and experience image classification with distinct bounding box colors.
+Items that are confidently detected to be below the user-specified threshold is not shown.

-Thank you for considering this Android Engineer Coding Test submission for the Upfeat Android Engineer position.